New Hampshire Paycheck Calculator 2026

 New Hampshire Income Tax Overview

-New Hampshire has no income tax on wages or salaries, making it one of nine states where workers keep their full earnings at the state level.
-New Hampshire previously taxed interest and dividend income (the "Interest and Dividends Tax"), but that tax was fully eliminated as of January 1, 2025.
-New Hampshire also has no statewide sales tax.
-The state is funded primarily through property taxes — which are among the highest in the nation on a per-capita basis — and various other fees.
-No New Hampshire city charges a local income tax.
-For workers commuting from Massachusetts into New Hampshire, the Massachusetts-New Hampshire border is a notable tax boundary: New Hampshire workers pay no state income tax while Massachusetts workers pay 5%.
+New Hampshire has no income tax on wages or salaries and no statewide sales tax, making it one of only five states with neither.
+New Hampshire previously taxed interest and dividend income (the "Interest and Dividends Tax"), but that tax was fully eliminated as of January 1, 2025 — meaning New Hampshire is now a clean no-income-tax state for all types of income.
+The state funds its government primarily through property taxes, which are among the highest in the country per capita, and various fees and business taxes.
+No New Hampshire city charges a local income tax on wages.

 Frequently Asked Questions